 In my opinion, indifference lies at the root of all other barriers to a great customer experience.
 It is what nurtures slacking and creates a negative impression in customers, that’s why I put it as the first and the most significant barrier to outstanding customer experience.
 I recommend reading these 2 posts here and here if you would like to dig into this problem deeper and how you can solve it.

 The natural consequence of indifference, inattention to the voice of the customer also creates a negative impact and make the customers feel as if their business is unimportant to you.
-Customers want to be heard.
+Customers want to be heard no matter whether they use live chat or phone to contact you.
 Not only they expect you to understand their problem and offer a solution, but they also want you to hear their feedback, their complaints, compliments and suggestions.
 They want you to notice what they say, react to it and respond.

 3. Lack of commitment